A case study of Consistent Vehicle Routing Problem with Time Windows: Introduction

 \subsection{Consistency in Vehicle Routing}

 In the standard version of the vehicle routing problem (VRP), we have a set of customers with a known demand and a set of homogeneous vehicles with a limited capacity based at a depot.
 The goal is to determine a set of routes to fulfill all orders at minimum cost.
-The VRP was introduced in \cite{dantzig1959}, and the objective is oriented to increase the profitability of the companies without taking into account customer satisfaction, an important concern in competitive markets.
+The VRP was introduced in \cite{dantzig1959}, and the objective is oriented to increase the profitability of the companies without considering customer satisfaction, an important concern in competitive markets.

-Solving the vehicle routing problem for each day in an independent way allows companies to minimize operational costs and make efficient use of their vehicle fleet.
+Solving the vehicle routing problem for each day in an independent way allows companies to minimize operational costs and efficiently use their vehicle fleet.
 However, this has some operational disadvantages.
-Frequent changes in the vehicle's routes can impact negatively the productivity and job satisfaction of the drivers.
-Consequently, due to the growing industry competition, it is important to balance the objective of designing routes of low cost with that of providing high-quality service to increase customer satisfaction.
+Frequent changes in the vehicle's routes can negatively impact the productivity and job satisfaction of the drivers.
+Consequently, due to the growing industry competition, it is crucial to balance the objective of designing routes of low cost with that of providing high-quality service to increase customer satisfaction.

 In general, customer satisfaction is directly related to providing a consistent service (see \cite{kovacs2014b}).
 Service consistency has three different dimensions: i) Time, it refers always to visit a given customer at roughly the same time, ii) Person, it refers always to execute the delivery by the same driver, and iii) Delivery, it refers to minimizing the variability of the quantity delivered when the supplier decides the quantity delivered (vendor-managed inventory systems).
 The relevance of each one of these three dimensions of consistency changes from one market to another.